Markets Right Now: US stocks open slightly higher - Business - NZ Herald News

 9:35 a.m.

-Stocks are opening slightly higher on Wall Street as materials and energy companies lead the way.
+Stocks are opening modestly higher on Wall Street with the biggest gains going to energy and materials companies.

-The price of oil turned higher in early trading Wednesday, which helped send energy companies higher.
+Tiffany jumped 3.6 percent early Friday after reporting better earnings and revenue than analysts expected thanks to strong demand in China and Japan.

 This story has been automatically published from the Associated Press wire which uses US spellings